 Check out some examples of surveys I use in my classes here: Surveys for ESL Students.

-Making a family tree is a classic activity for this unit.
+Making an ESL family tree is a classic activity for this unit.
 Depending on the level of student, you could make it as simple, or as detailed as you want.
-Here’s my favourite source for worksheets:
+It’s an ideal way to review ESL family vocabulary, and it also makes a nice homework assignment, or class presentation.

 #12: ESL Family Vocabulary